 Most yachts cruising into the Gulf from the south go straight for Koh Samui, and this is permissible if no landfall is made.

 The well heads and rigs of the gas fields in Thai waters are well offshore and unlikely to be encountered unless heading on a more northerly course direct for Pattaya, but anyway are a blaze of light at night.

-The weather patterns are similar to the andaman Sea coast of thailand, except that the southwest monsoon is dryer in the lee of the peninsula.
-There is only one high tide per day in the Gulf of Thailand.
+The weather patterns are similar to the Andaman Sea coast of Thailand, except that the southwest monsoon is dryer in the lee of the peninsula.
+There’s only one high tide per day in the Gulf of Thailand.

-A stopover in Songkhla is a good opportunity to explore southern thailand; the west coast is only 90 kilometres by road.
+A stopover in Songkhla is a good opportunity to explore southern Thailand; the west coast is only 90 kilometres by road.
 Koh Samui, Koh Phangan and surrounding islands are the first point of real interest for cruising yachts.
-Busy Samui is the main centre of the group.
+Busy Koh Samui is the main centre of the group.

-A vibrant town, it is the administrative centre for the province of Songkhla, although Hadyai, just 20 kilometres inland, is a much larger city as it straddles the main peninsular railway between Bangkok and Singapore.
+A vibrant town, it’s the administrative centre for the province of Songkhla, although Hadyai, just 20 kilometres inland, is a much larger city as it straddles the main peninsular railway between Bangkok and Singapore.

 North of Songkhla, the coast up to Nakhon Sri Thammarat is a long uninteresting stretch of beach backed by prawn farms.
-There is nothing of note for cruising vessels and most continue up to the Samui islands after leaving Songkhla.
+There’s nothing of note for cruising vessels and most continue up to the Samui islands after leaving Songkhla.

 Generally speaking, the islands lie in a shallow part of the Gulf of thailand, off the east coast of the southern peninsula where the waters are rather turbid, with poor visibility for snorkelling.

 Koh Tao and the islands adjacent to Chumpon are a notable exception, with Koh Tao in particular offering clear waters and the best diving in the western Gulf.